As it's revealed gynaecological waitlists have doubled in the UK, we ask - why are female health diagnoses taking so long?

 (Image credit: Getty Images/Westend61)

-Aubrion Rogers was just 30-years-old when she passed away this week, following a long wait for endometriosis surgery.
-Sadly, many in the endo community - aptly named Endo Warriors on social media - have come forward to share that, if Rogers had been given an endometriosis diagnosis and, in turn, treatment, sooner, her life could have been saved.
+Back in 2022, we reported on the sad loss of Aubrion Rogers was just 30 years old when she passed away following a long wait for endometriosis surgery.
+Many endometriosis sufferers came forward at the time to share their opinion that if Rogers had been given an endometriosis diagnosis and in turn treatment sooner, her life could have been saved.

 "It is tragic that a young woman has lost her life from what appears to be complications from endometriosis," shares doctor Nitu Bajekal, a senior consultant obstetrician and gynaecologist and author of Living PCOS Free.

-According to Bajekal, this situation is not a regular occurrence - "in my 35 years of experience as an ob-gyn with a specialist interest in endometriosis, this scenario is extremely rare," she shares.
+First things first - according to Bajekal, Rogers' tragic passing isn't a regular occurrence.
+"In my 35 years of experience as an ob-gyn with a specialist interest in endometriosis, this scenario is extremely rare," she shares.
 That being said, more does need to be done to ensure women don't wait years of their lives just to get a diagnosis and treatment for the chronic pain the condition causes.

-First things first, a short definition.
-As in our guide to the many endometriosis symptoms, Bajekal explains that endometriosis is a chronic inflammatory oestrogen dependent condition.
+Not entirely sure what endometriosis actually is?
+As in our guide to the many endometriosis symptoms, Bajekal explains that endometriosis is a chronic inflammatory oestrogen-dependent condition.
 "Endometriosis affects up to at least one in ten women and those AFAB (assigned female at birth) from teenage years through to the menopause and can be debilitating for many, presenting a significant health burden."

 Wondering what living with endometriosis is like?
-In a word, extremely painful and even more so because endometriosis diagnosis takes so long.
+According to the 1.5 million women in the UK thought to have the condition, extremely painful - even more so because endometriosis diagnosis takes so long.

 "Symptoms of endometriosis get overlooked very often, leaving women suffering from debilitating chronic pelvic pain, painful and heavy periods, painful sex, backache, bladder and bowel symptoms for years before a diagnosis of endometriosis is even considered," explains the doctor.